 Assembly Bill 117 (AB 117) enacted Community Choice Aggregation (CCA) in 2002.
 Under AB 117, "all electrical corporations must cooperate fully with community choice aggregators investigating, pursuing, or implementing community choice aggregator programs."

-The IOU continues to provide transmission and distribution, metering, billing, collection, and customer service to retail customers participating in CCAs.
+CCA is a program that allows cities, counties and other qualifying governmental entities available within the service areas of investor-owned utilities (IOUs), to purchase and/or generate electricity for their residents and businesses.
+IOUs continue to provide transmission and distribution, metering, billing, collection, and customer service to retail customers participating in CCA.
 AB 117 also provided guidance to communities about how to create a CCA program.
 AB 117 requires that the city or county pass an ordinance to implement a CCA program within its jurisdiction.
 Two or more cities or counties may participate in a CCA program as a group through a Joint Powers agency.
+A CCA can also be formed by a single city, such as those operated by the cities of San Francisco and San Jose.
 Potential customers within a community's service area are automatically enrolled in a CCA program unless they opt out, provided that they are notified in writing of their right to opt out.
-In the event that a customer opts out of CCA service, the IOU will continue to serve them as bundled customers.
+If a customer opts out of CCA service, the IOU will continue to serve them as “bundled” customers, providing both generation and transmission/distribution, and other services.

-CCAs are responsible to meet regulatory compliance requirements established in Resource Adequacy (RA), Integrated Resource Planning (IRP), and Renewable Portfolio Standards (RPS).
-CCAs are responsible for tracking and compliance with CPUC regulations.
+Community Choice Aggregators (CCAs) are required to meet a number of regulatory compliance requirements including those established for Resource Adequacy (RA), Integrated Resource Planning (IRP), Renewable Portfolio Standards (RPS), and Supplier Diversity.
+CCAs are responsible for tracking and compliance with all applicable CPUC regulations

 The Energy Division compiles and publishes annually, a status update on the registration, expansion, and deregistration of Community Choice Aggregators (CCA) and Electric Service Providers (ESP).